sireum/v2-website/website-amandroid/src/main/docs/source/devguide.rst

 In your plugin code, you only need to provide necessary inputs to ``AmandroidSocket``, and then that will run the analysis for you.
 In total, ``AmandroidSocket`` demands at most two things (objects) from your side:
+(a) an ``AppInfoCollector`` (available in package ``org.sireum.amandroid.appInfo``), and
-(a) an ``AppInfoCollector``, (b) an optional ``AmandroidSocketListener`` (available in package ``org.sireum.amandroid.security``).
+(b) an optional ``AmandroidSocketListener`` (available in package ``org.sireum.amandroid.security``).

 You can customize the ``AppInfoCollector`` for your specific analysis requirement.
-As an example, for our ``password leakage detection`` plugin, we customized the ``AppInfoCollector`` to build ``SensitiveViewCollector`` (in package ``org.sireum.amandroid.security.password``) that has additional capability of determining which set of components holds a ``password`` containing screen.
+As an example, for our ``password leakage detection`` plugin, we customized the ``AppInfoCollector`` to build ``SensitiveViewCollector`` (in package ``org.sireum.amandroid.security.password``) that has additional capability of determining which set of components hold a ``password`` containing screen.
-If you do not need a special information collector like this, you may just use the default ``AppInfoCollector`` given in the codebase (in package ``in package org.sireum.amandroid.appInfo``).
+If you do not need a special information collector, you may just use the default ``AppInfoCollector`` given in the codebase (in package ``in package org.sireum.amandroid.appInfo``).

 We connect the ``AppInfoCollector`` with the socket in the following way.

 .. code-block:: scala

 	val app_info = new SensitiveViewCollector(apkFileUri) // creating a special AppInfoCollector
-	socket.loadApk(apkFileUri, outputPath, thirdPartyLibraryDetector, app_info) // outputPath will store the results, such as Pilar tranformation of the bytecode
+	socket.loadApk(apkFileUri, outputPath, ThirdPartyLibraryDetector, app_info) // outputPath will store the results, such as Pilar tranformation of the bytecode

-The ``thirdPartyLibraryDetector`` class detects which code portion of the app is from wellknown third parties (such as ``apache``) so that you can ignore the analysis of their code if you wish so to reduce the analysis time.
-Nevertheless, if you do want to analyze a third party library, then just do not include that name in the list of the ``thirdPartyLibraryDetector``.
+The ``ThirdPartyLibraryDetector`` object (in package ``org.sireum.amandroid.util``) detects which code portion of the app is from the wellknown third parties (such as ``apache``) so that you can ignore the analysis of that code portion (as if they are part of Android library) if you wish so to reduce the analysis time.
+Nevertheless, if you do want to analyze a third party library, then just do not include that name in the ignore-list of the ``ThirdPartyLibraryDetector``.
+The package ``org.sireum.jawa`` includes a ``DefaultThirdPartyLibraryDetector`` that does not ignore any third party library, i.e. makes us analyze all of them.

-You may also plug a ``AmandroidSocketListener`` to the socket.
+You may also plug an ``AmandroidSocketListener`` (ref. ``org.sireum.amandroid.security`` package) to the socket.
 This listener gives you a chance to customize the socket operations according to your needs.
 If you do not provide any listener then the socket will take a default policy.
-The listener has a set of methods which you implement.
+The listener has a set of methods which you would like to implement.
 The basic job of some of these methods are as follows:

 * ``onPreAnalysis``: Do what you want before the analysis starts.